Forgetting is Everywhere: Theoretical results

-However, in practice, many learning algorithms violate this condition of conditional independence, and the update function explicitly depends on the history.
-When this dependence exists, correctly performing consistent updates depends on access to past data.
-Replay mechanisms provide an empirical solution: by placing past observations into the current observation, the learner effectively restores the conditional independence assumed by the theoretical consistency conditions.
+However, in practice, many learning algorithms violate these conditions.
+When these dependencies exist, performing consistent updates during simulated marginalisation depends on access to past data or states.
+Replay mechanisms provide an empirical solution: by placing past observations into the current observation, the learner effectively reduces its dependence on previous states and the history.

-Thus, from a theoretical perspective, the need for replay arises naturally whenever the state update $u(Z_{t-1}, X_t, Y_t)$ is insufficient at capturing all historical dependencies.
-Replay promotes consistent induced futures by explicitly placing much of the history into the current observation and, as a consequence, prevents forgetting that would otherwise occur.